Akitsuyoshi/CarND-Traffic-Sign-Classifier-Project/README.md

 Test Accuracy = 0.936
 ```

 Through training, I save previous validation accuracy at each epoch.
-If current epoch model make better accuracy than previous, that model was saved.
-I make assure that only best accuracy model was saved.
+If a current epoch model makes better accuracy than the previous, that model was saved.
+I make assure that only the best accuracy model was saved at every epoch.

 ### 4 Use the model to make predictions on new images